 There are opportunities for "extra" credit during the semester.
-During the final review for an exam, we will have a "Review Game" which will allow you to garner extra credit.
-All extra credit will be initiated by me.
-Please do not ask.
 In the circumstance that an opportunity for extra credit arises, this will be announced to the entire class.

-Adaption of Assignments.
-Due to the fluid nature of this class, some assignments/scheduling may need to be adapted.
+Adaption of Assignments: Due to the fluid nature of this class, some assignments/scheduling may need to be adapted.
 All changes will be announced prior to implementation.